-Mr. Anavilok (interpretation): Thank you, Mr. Speaker That is fine.
-The land is currently used by caribou herds, and the minerals being mined from underground are recognized for their importance, and I want to query the minister.
+Mr. Anavilok (interpretation): Thank you, Mr. Speaker.
+Thank you for that response.
+The land is a path used by caribou herds, and the minerals being extracted from underground are recognized for their importance, so I would like to ask questions about that.

-(interpretation ends) There have been discussions in this House about the importance of critical minerals.
+(interpretation ends) Mr. Speaker, there have been discussions in this House about the importance of critical minerals.
 These are minerals that are essential to developing clean technology, such as electric vehicles.
 The future of mining in the north is connected closely with the critical minerals.
 When I asked questions about his issue during our spring sitting, the minister stated that the Government of Nunavut is "trying to tap into" sources of funding to develop the critical mineral mining sector in Nunavut.
 Can the minister provide an update today on what progress has been made over the past six months on this issue? (interpretation) Thank you, Mr. Speaker.